fibo/minimal-time-helpers/README.md

-# time-less
+# minimal-time-helpers

-> minimal time helpers
+> minimal time helpers, implemented in TypeScript

 It provides few helpers to do date manipulation and conversion using native `Date` under the hood.
 It is implemented in TypeScript and exports its own type definitions.